wp-plugins/adsoptimal/README.txt

 Features

-* Choose from 9 different ad experiences, such as banner, interstitial, pop-up, and more.
+* Choose from 4 different ad experiences, such as banner, interstitial, topinline, and more.
 * Control how frequent user can see the ad.
 You can make sure you don't bug user too many times.
 * Select to show the ad only when user finish reading your content.
 * Take only minutes to install.
 See your revenue in real time.